YadavYashvant/Diaensho/README.md

 * JDK 17 or later.

-* A running instance of the [Diaensho Backend Service](https://github.com/your-username/diaensho-backend) (link is a placeholder).
+* A running instance of the diaensho-backend.

 ### Installation